Torikaze

 About Torikaze

 Torikaze is a Shanghai venue with two confirmed external signals: Star Wine List (2026) and Michelin Plate (2026).
-Those recognitions are the clearest reasons to consider it; the available verified information does not establish a named chef, cuisine category, signature dish, price point, service format, or detailed menu structure.
+Those recognitions are the clearest reasons to consider it; details such as a named chef, cuisine category, signature dish, price point, service format, or detailed menu structure are not available.

 The practical verdict: consider Torikaze when those recognitions and a smart-casual setting are enough to support the decision.
 Do not choose it if the priority is a clear bargain, a confirmed cuisine brief, or a dish-by-dish plan before arrival.
-With the available information, the safest expectation is simply a Shanghai venue with confirmed recognition and a smart casual dress code.
+The safest expectation is simply a Shanghai venue with confirmed recognition and a smart casual dress code.

 Why the recognition is the reason to consider it

 The useful signal here is Star Wine List recognition alongside Michelin Plate recognition.
-That combination makes the venue notable among Shanghai dining options, but it is not enough information to promise a particular bottle list, pairing format, cuisine, menu, or price level.
+That combination makes the venue notable among Shanghai dining options, but it does not promise a particular bottle list, pairing format, cuisine, menu, or price level.

 For a planned meal, that matters as a screening tool rather than a full brief.
 If the group needs a specific cuisine, a known ordering strategy, or confirmed costs in advance, compare other options before committing.
 If the group is comfortable choosing from recognition and dress-code guidance alone, Torikaze remains a reasonable candidate.